Jul 08, 2021

 - Appropriate PPE for working with electricity.

 Meetings and toolbox talks are not just venues for getting safety-related messages across, although they are an effective and invaluable way of doing so.
-They also help site management to collect information straight from the horses’ mouths, so to speak, and provide opportunities for discussion across all sections of a workforce.
+They also help site management to collect information straight from the horses’ mouths, so to speak, and provide opportunities for discussion across all sections of the workforce.
 Done right, with the right topics, they contribute to a strong workplace safety record and also a robust safety culture with open communication and personal accountability by all workers.